Prevalence of 2 percent, the most common cause of uncorrectable loss of vision in children.

 Refractive amblyopia is usually a less severe process than strabismus amblyopia.

 May be associated with a combination of strabismus and anisometropia.

-Pure refractive process treated by correcting refractive 2242or with lenses.
+Pure refractive process treated by correcting refractive error with lenses.

 Pure refractive amblyopia treated with eye patching and vision therapy.